ludocode/onramp/docs/virtual-machine.md

 ## Position-Independence

 All Onramp VM bytecode programs are position-independent.
 Programs can be loaded at any address in memory.

 A special register, called the *program pointer* (`rpp`), contains the base address of the program in memory.
-References to symbols in the program (such as functions and and global variables) are relative to the start of the program.
+References to symbols in the program (such as functions and global variables) are relative to the start of the program.
 Their absolute address can be determined by adding `rpp`.

 Several instructions take two parameters that are added together, such as the add instruction and the load and store instructions.
 These can be interpreted as a base and an offset.
 When accessing program data, typically `rpp` is passed as the base, and the address of the data within the program (i.e. the value of a label) is passed as the offset.